When and where is it?

 Will talks be available online after the conference?

 Yes!
-Whether we go ahead in person or online, we’ll be releasing recordings of the talks so you can catch up on anything you may have missed on the day.
-One of the perks of preparing for a potential online conference is we’ll have high quality recordings ready to go, so no dodgy audio or bad lighting to contend with.
+We’ll be releasing recordings of the talks so you can catch up on anything you may have missed on the day.